Medical Negligence Claim Process

 - Witness statements

 - Evidence of financial losses (past and current losses- receipts may be required)

 - Reports from an independent medical expert (where there is a need to perform physical examination on the victim)

 Our NHS medical solicitors would assist you in every way from preliminary investigations till the final settlement is agreed to ensure the process is stress-free and you receive the right amount of compensation for your claim.

 You may wish to make complaints first before making a claim.
 You may want to make complaints to the doctor or GP or to the hospital where you received the negligent treatment.
 In very minor cases you may resolve the issues about the treatment you received via this means.

 However, it is recommended that you make a formal complaint within 12months of the incident.
 The defendant will have to make investigations and respond to your complaint.
 In the NHS, you can contact the Patient Advice and Liaison Service (PALS) for the procedure to make your complaints.
-The response you receive for your complaints can help you understand better what happened, if you really have a valid claim as well as help the hospital to take adequate measures to prevent a recurrence.
+The response you receive from your complaints can help give you a better understanding of what happened, if your claim is valid, as well as help the hospital to take adequate measures to prevent a recurrence.

 The major difference between complaints and claims is that complaints do not end in compensations as claims do.
 Therefore, if you have been severely harmed by negligent treatment from your GP or any healthcare professional, you may want to make a claim to be compensated as a response or apology would not be enough to ease the pain, trauma, provide the required rehabilitation or pay for medical appointments.

 At this point, you will need to speak to a medical negligence solicitor to assist you with your claim process.
 Your solicitor will help you request documents, witness statements, doctor’s comments and every other relevant data needed to prove your claim.